Sir William James Thomas, 1st Baronet

 Sir William James Thomas, 1st Baronet (10 March 1867 – 3 January 1945) was a Welsh industrialist and philanthropist.
 He was knighted in 1914 and created a baronet on 10 May 1919, under the title Baronet Thomas of Ynyshir.

+Biography

 The grandson of a coalowner in the Rhondda Fach, James Thomas (died 1901), he lost both parents (Thomas and Jane Thomas) as a child, and was brought up by his grandparents.
 He inherited his grandfather's fortune, and became a director of the Great Western Railway, Barry Docks, and numerous other industrial concerns.
 He married Maud Mary Cooper (died 1952) in 1917, and they had three children: